h1994st/sec_eth_lwip/README.md

 1. Follow [previous steps](#setup-tuntap-interface) to set up ***two*** tap devices

 2. Add IP addresses for two tap devices.
-This step is important; otherwise, the kernel is not aware the correct routing of received packets.
+This step is important; otherwise, the kernel is not aware of the correct routing of received packets.

     ```bash
     ip addr add 192.168.1.200/24 dev tap0